iyobo/jollofjs/packages/isvalid/README.md

 ### Dates

 If the schema is of type `Date` and a `String` containing an [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601) formatted date is supplied, it will automatically be parsed and converted into a `Date`.

-## Be aware of...

-### Object Shortcuts

-Internally the library tests for object shortcuts by examining the absent of the `type` and `custom` keys.
-So if you need objects schemas with validators for keys with those names, you must use explicitly formatted object schemas - hence the shortcut cannot be used.

 # License